josh-helpert/elder-syntax/docs/base.markdown

 This allows us to use a start or open character but are not required to close it.

 It may feel ackward to use initially but there are some benefits:
+* Later on we will be introducing how Elder interprets syntax.
+The order of interpretation is from left-to-right (like everything else).
+Unbalanced syntax works naturally with the order of interpretation.
 * Closing is only required when we want to terminate inline with more after it.
-When this isn't the case, we save a few less steps and syntactical noise.
+When this isn't the case, we save a few steps causing less syntactical noise.
 * The entire syntax uses the offside spacing rules.
-This jives with that decision as can use opening syntax element as a new start of a tree.
+Unbalanced syntax jives with that decision as can use opening syntax element as a new start of a tree.
 This matches how we visually structure the code.
 * Many syntax constructs have a open/close pattern.
 Not having to close them all can reduce visual noise and manual checkwork:
   * functions like `sum(1, 2, 3`
   * container literals like `my-map = { x = 1, y = 2, z = 3`